AninditaBasu/mattermost-hackathon-stopWords/README.md

 # mattermost-hackathon-stopWords

-demo for an app that finds occurrences of non-inclusive language in the Mattermost documentation
+An app that finds occurrences of non-inclusive language in the Mattermost documentation.
+[See demo on Heroku](https://mattermost-hackathon-stopwords.herokuapp.com/).

 ## How it works